- Accueil

 References, bibliography, and recommended reading

-Required readings – articles and cases are important and part of the exams!
-For each part there are 2-3 journal articles and/or cases to read.
-Please check "L'Université Virtuelle" - "contenu du cours" regularly!
+- Articles and cases are important and part of the final assessment!
+For each part/module there are journal articles and/or cases to read.
+They will be always announced for the next session “in class” and downloadable on UV.

 Contribution to the teaching profile